Phone icon(413) 545-0211Building icon

-Assistant Professor Sarah Fefer received her doctoral degree from the University of South Florida’s APA accredited program in school psychology in 2013.
-She completed her predoctoral APA/APPIC accredited internship at the May Institute and her postdoctoral fellowship at UMass’ PSC.
-Her research and clinical interests include disruptive behavior in children and adolescents, assessment and intervention related to academic and behavioral competence, and working with families and communities to support student success.
-Her current research investigates a phenomenon called the Positive Illusory Bias and symptoms of ADHD.
-Dr. Fefer teaches graduate level courses in prevention, development, developmental psychopathology, and single subject design.
-Dr. Fefer was the 2014 recipient of Division 16’s Dissertation of the Year Award.
+Associate Professor Sarah Fefer received her doctoral degree from the University of South Florida’s APA accredited program in school psychology in 2013.
+She completed her predoctoral APA/APPIC accredited internship at the May Institute and her postdoctoral fellowship at UMass’ Psychological Services Center.
+Her research and clinical interests involve supporting students with challenging behavior across home and school contexts using multi-tiered systems of support.
+She has engaged in research focused on positive behavior support, family-school partnership, and a phenomenon called the Positive Illusory Bias among students with symptoms of ADHD.
+Dr. Fefer teaches graduate level courses in prevention, development, developmental psychopathology, applied behavior analysis, and single case experimental design.
+Sarah received the College of Education's Outstanding Teacher Award in 2019, and was selected as a 2018-2019 Family Research Scholar with the Center for Research on Families.

 - Department of Student Development